TahMeat/TahMeat/ExperiencesProjects.md

 - This was an introduction to HTML coding.
 Planning to use this website or other sorts, as in displaying my artwork and developments.
 Currently hosting on https://www.meatsmotel.com/

 ######  Project Awry
 - My current project for the time.
-Virtual reality stuff, more information later.
+Virtual reality stuff, more information on [Trello](https://trello.com/b/V6xknIOE/awry-vr).
 Literally nothing was developed as I'm currently stressed on studies.
 Sorry.

 Currently, my projects are availible to view on my community Discord.
 Note, those projects are either in Hiatus or Canceled due to studies.
 Sob.